Computing

 Children are taught how systems work, the principles of programming, exploring and writing algorithms.
 They are taught to use analytical and problem-solving skills to create and debug programmes.

-We teach the National Curriculum, supported by a clear skills and knowledge progression, using Purple Mash to support this.
-This ensures that skills and knowledge are built on year by year and sequenced appropriately to maximise learning for all children.
+We teach the National Curriculum, supported by clear skills and knowledge progression, using Purple Mash to support this.
+This ensures that skills and knowledge are built on year by year and are sequenced appropriately to maximise learning for all children.

 Impact